It doesn’t matter how you decide to raise your kid, some one will judge you for it.

 Parental stress is real.
 We stress about whether we’re damaging our kids for life because of what we do or fail to do, and we agonize about whether we’re doing too much or not quite enough.
 Whether or not we’ve got our “parenting act together” is a common concern.

 Parental guilt is never a good thing and it’s rarely justified.
 It can lead to anxiety and stress and can have a negative impact on how you parent.
-Parental quilt is also rather common.
+Parental guilt is also rather common.

-1) Put yourself on your priority list
+1) Putting yourself on your priority list can decrease parental guilt

 Many parents believe that parenting is supposed to be time-consuming.
 It is, but no one wins when we cut back on the time we spend on ourselves in order to spend it on our kids.